neurospicydev/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ### 17. I Hate Bins
 A bash script that displays lines in the file `/etc/passwd` that do not contain the pattern "bin".

+### 18. Letters Only Please
+A bash script that displays all lines of the file `/etc/ssh/sshd_config` starting with a letter.
+The search is case insensitive.